 Study programme

 At University College Roosevelt, you can follow courses within four different departments, namely Arts & Humanities (A&H), Engineering (ENG), Science (SCI) and Social Science (SSC).
 To finish the program within three years, you take four courses per semester, each of which is worth 7.5 ECTS.
 There are 15 weeks of classes, with two meetings per course every week.
 In total, you will have 30 classes of two hours per course during the semester.
-In order to allow you to be both broadly educated and have deep knowledge within a few disciplines, the program follows a three-level course-structure:
+In order to allow you to be broadly educated and have deep knowledge within a few disciplines, the program follows a three-level course-structure:

 - 100-level (introductory): These courses have no prerequisites and, unless specified otherwise, are open to all students.